addison-martin1/account-2/ts-iam-mfa.md

 > Error: Incorrect validation code.

 One or more of the authentication factors that you use are inaccessible.
-For example, if one of your authentication factors sends you a one-time passcode by way of SMS, but you changed your phone number, then you need to reset your MFA factors.
+For example, if one of your authentication factors sends you a one-time passcode by using SMS, but you changed your phone number, then you need to reset your MFA factors.
 {: tsCauses}

 1. Go to the [Verification methods and authentication factors](https://iam.cloud.ibm.com/mysecurity){: external} page.